Published 4 years ago

 Peel and de-seed honeydew melon.
 Cut into quarters and trim out centre so you’re left with what look like leaves.
 Cut melon pieces into long ribbons.

-Remove crust from sourdough, cut into thick slices and brush with olive oil.
+Remove the crust from your sourdough, cut into 2cm-thick slices and brush with olive oil.
 Season with salt and pepper.

 To assemble, smear dollops of ricotta onto the sourdough, then fold a slice of melon on top of each, followed by a slice of ham.